Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Explorations of the breakdown

 \subsection{Computation of the tori and their continuation towards the breakdown}

 The theorems and algorithms in \cite{CallejaCdlL2013} provide a way to efficiently compute KAM tori in conformally symplectic systems.
 Those results have been adapted for the spin-orbit problem in \cite{CCGL20a}.
-The main difference between the symplectic and the conformally symplectic cases is that, at each time that the torus is corrected for a fixed rigid rotation, a parameter of the system must be corrected as well.
-In fact, while the torus with a fixed frequency can exist for each parameter value in a non-dissipative system, in a conformally symplectic one the torus may only exist for certain parameter values.
-Besides, in a conformally symplectic system a torus with a given frequency exists for parameter values belonging to a whole interval, the so-called Arnold tongue (\cite{Arnold65}).
+The main difference between the symplectic and the conformally symplectic cases is that, in the dissipative case at each time that the torus is corrected for a fixed rigid rotation, a parameter of the system must be corrected as well.
+In fact, while the torus with a fixed frequency can exist for each parameter value in a conservative system, in a dissipative one the torus may only exist for certain parameter values.
+Moreover, in a conformally symplectic system a torus with a given rotational frequency exists for parameter values belonging to a whole interval, the so-called Arnold tongue (\cite{Arnold65,CCFL14}).

 The method detailed in \cite{CallejaCdlL2013} is really efficient and accurate in computing the torus and the drift parameter of the system given approximate values.
 This makes it extremely suitable for a continuation algorithm (we take the solution for a parameter value as an approximate solution for a slightly bigger value of the parameter\footnote{As a practical matter, we use some extrapolation from previous values.}).